 A few tools along these lines can be very helpful.
 Written plans with micro-goals, daily checklists, self-imposed deadlines and the small achievements towards a goal rewards our perseverance with a feel-good chemical that entices us to achieve more.
 Yum, yum dopamine.

 A chemical reaction

 Called the “reward molecule”, the chemical of dopamine in our brains aids us in developing the habit of perseverance.
 Dopamine helps keep us motivated and our behavior on track in moving us towards the goal.

 When we set goals, deadlines and cross small things off our list, it’s dopamine that delivers the feel-good feelings of reward.
 Researcher Jean Wiecha discovered that with exercise for example, dopamine over time can aid in a conversion of sorts: from sheer will and discipline to something you actually enjoy doing, helping create positive, lifelong habits despite the effort.

 Motivation as well as amotivation feed on itself.
-If you don’t use it, you’ll lose it.
-Apparently if you don’t achieve goals, your dopamine reserves dry up – lazy begets lazy.
-But beyond the chemical, studies have uncovered that people generally have one of two distinct mindsets – and only one of which aids in persevering over obstacles over time.
+Apparently, if you don’t use it, you’ll lose it and dopamine reserves can dry up.
+But beyond the chemical, studies have uncovered that people generally have one of two distinct mindsets – only one of which aids in persevering over obstacles over time.

 Fixed vs. growth mindset

 Over the years, research have outlined different ways of thinking that affect how well one perseveres through setbacks and struggle when pursuing goals.
 Professor Carol Dweck has researched motivation and how people react to failure.